 - 1. immediately report medication error to a clinical instructor and the registered nurse responsible for care of the patient.
 Failure to report a medication error to clinical instructor will result in corrective action, - 2. follow the clinical instructor's guidance regarding nursing intervention for patient safety, - 3. contact the physician as directed by the clinical instructor, - 4. document the medication error according to respective clinical setting policy.
-The clinical Instructor will co-sign all documentation related to the error. - 5. submit original documentation to supervisor of clinical setting and a copy of the documentation to the clinical instructor. - 6. receive an unsatisfactory progress (UP) on course objective for safe medication administration on the clinical evaluation for that clinical week. - 7. meet with BHCLR Medication Safety Committee and comply with outcome decision of committee, - 8. satisfactorily repeat the demonstration of medication administration process in the presence of a clinical instructor, - 9. be restricted to medication administration only in the presence of a clinical instructor prior to approval for resuming independent medication administration in a clinical setting with patients, - 10. pay associated fee in the event that additional clinical instructor time is needed in the form of of clinical supervision, tutoring, or nursing skills laboratory teaching.
-The fee is due prior to the Experience.
+The clinical instructor will co-sign all documentation related to the error. - 5. submit original documentation to supervisor of clinical setting and a copy of the documentation to the clinical instructor,

+- 6. receive an unsatisfactory progress (UP) on course objective for safe medication administration on the record of clinical progress for that course clinical week, - 7. meet with BHCLR Medication Safety Committee and comply with outcome decision of committee, - 8. satisfactorily repeat the demonstration of medication administration process in the presence of a clinical instructor. - 9. be restricted to medication administration only in the presence of a clinical instructor prior to approval for resuming independent medication administration in a clinical setting with patients, - 10. pay associated fee in the event that additional clinical instructor time is needed in the form of clinical supervision, tutoring, or nursing skills laboratory teaching.
+The fee is due prior to the experience.